Middle School Academic Program Guide

 or Health 8

-World Language Courses available include: Chinese I & II, French I & II, German I & II, and Spanish I & II
+World Language Courses available include: Chinese I & II, French I & II and Spanish I & II

 Students may select from the following list of electives.
 Students are advised to select one elective, but additional electives may be added in consultation with the teacher-librarian and the learning coach.